textileio/github-action-buckets/README.md

 - **bucket**: remote bucket path name. ([docs](https://docs.textile.io/hub/cli/tt_bucket_push/) see _path_).
 - **path**: (optional) the path within the repo that you want pushed to your bucket (default: '.').
 - **pattern**: (optional) file search filter to limit which files you push to the remote bucket (default: '**/*').
+- **remove**: (optional) set to 'true' if you wish to remove the bucket not update/create it. this cannot be undone.

 You must use an existing ThreadID (_thread_) to push your Bucket.
 If you use an existing Bucket name (_bucket_) it will update that bucket, if you use a new name it will create a new bucket in the thread.